-Members of the PACT are jointly and severally liable to pay benefits to injured workers as required by law.
+Members of PACT are jointly and severally liable to pay benefits to injured workers as required by law.
 Workers compensation pools can be subject to assessments by the Insurance Commissioner should other self-insured workers compensation pools encounter financial difficulties.

-NOTE 6 - EXCESS INSURANCE
+NOTE 6 - REINSURANCE

 In the ordinary course of business, PACT maintains an excess insurance contract with an insurance carrier through their broker company, Willis Pooling (WP).
 This excess insurance provides both a specific and an aggregate limit of liability to protect PACT against potentially large losses or an accumulation of losses.
-This provides coverage in excess of PACT's self-insured retention limits.
+This provides coverage in excess of PACT's self-insured retention.
 The limits provided by this excess insurance contract, including PACT's self-insurance retention, are as follows:

-- 1) Limit of liability per accident is statutory excess of a self-insured retention per accident of \$750,000 for police, fire and ambulance classification codes and \$350,000 for all other classifications and a corridor deductible of \$750,000 cumulatively above these retentions. - 2) A limit of liability of \$3,000,000 excess of an aggregate retention of 2.6824% of payroll, subject to a minimum aggregate retention of \$9,316,462 for year ended June 30, 2007.
+- 1) The specific limit of liability per accident is statutory excess of a self-insured retention per accident of \$2,500,000. - 2) A limit of liability of \$3,000,000 excess of an aggregate retention of 2.6824% of payroll, subject to a minimum aggregate retention of \$9,810,811 for year ended June 30, 2008.